CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 ![](./img/tp_managewifilist.png)

+!!! info ""
-?>  All the settings in this group are not available via WMI.
+     All the settings in this group are not available via WMI.

+!!! info ""
-!> Each listed network is represented by a `[SSID Value][Type]` and has its own sub-group of settings - open the items below for details.
+    Each listed network is represented by a `[SSID Value][Type]` and has its own sub-group of settings - open the items below for details.

 <details><summary>[SSID Value][Type] </summary>